UNISvalbard/KHO-sunmoon/README.md

 ## Notes

 In the standard Ubuntu installation, there was a weird error regarding GTK backends.
 There is apparently an unnecessary line in `backend_gtk3.py`.
 If you get this error, you can comment out the line `GLib.source_remove(seld._idle_draw_id)`

+The earlier code is not any longer compatible with the latest version of AstroPy.
+See `findSunMoon.py` for a more recent code snippet.